 C.R.E.W.
 Character, Respect, Empowerment, Wonder

 Our mission is to offer a safe and fun enrichment program that keeps kids active and promotes every child's social, emotional, physical, and academic development.
 Our school age programs are implemented using our core values of character, respect, empowerment, and wonder.
-Our qualified teachers mentor each child, teach essential life skills, and serve as positive role models using afterschool as a teaching arena.
-We create a positive and structured environment where kids can make new friends, discover, explore new ideas, and be excited about coming to CREW.
+Our qualified teachers mentor each child, teach essential life skills, and serve as positive role models using summer camp as a teaching arena.
+We create a positive and structured environment where kids can make new friends, discover, explore new ideas, and be excited about coming to Camp CREW.

-CDC's afterschool programs offer a nice balance of age appropriate teacher led projects, student led productions, and free choice activities.
-Allowing the kids' time outside to run and play is a focal point of our daily afterschool schedule.
+Camp CREW offers a balance of age-appropriate teacher led projects, student led productions, and free choice activities.
+Allowing the kids' time outside to run and play is a focal point of our daily summer camp schedule.